ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

 End Sub
 ```

-The \[EXAMPLE8\] shows how you can loop through all the CSV imported fields from the current VBA-CSV interface class instance.
+The \[EXAMPLE8\] shows how you can loop through all the CSV imported fields and records from the current VBA-CSV interface class instance.

 See also
 : [VectorsBound property](https://ws-garcia.github.io/VBA-CSV-interface/api/properties/vectorsbound.html), [RectangularResults property](https://ws-garcia.github.io/VBA-CSV-interface/api/properties/rectangularresults.html).